 What happens when someone you barely know steps up for you?
 What happens when that person pushes you to reach your full potential?

 This is the story of Robert Hurley and Amy Krusemark.
-Hurley is about to graduate as the valedictorian of his class, and is deciding between Yale and Stanford -- he's received a full ride to both schools.
+Hurley is about to graduate as the valedictorian of his class, and is deciding between Yale and Stanford -- he's received a full-ride offer to both.

 Rewind about three years.
 Amy knew Robert as her "very quiet, withdrawn" student in the freshman year geometry class she was teaching at Boca Ciega High School in Gulfport, Florida.